Automated Testing of Spatially-Dependent Environmental Hypotheses through Active Transfer Learning: Results and Discussion

 We further demonstrate the usefulness of these methods on two real-world datasets with real environmental relationships.
-This is to show the main components of the algorithm functioning --- the scale and specific quantities can change per outdoor robotic application.
+This is to show the algorithmic methods of this paper working --- the scale and specific quantities can change per outdoor robotic application.
+Also note that the only thing simulated in these tests is the action of sampling --- the methods perform the same on the data regardless of how or when it was obtained.
+As a plus, having high-resolution offline data allows for ground truth comparisons not possible in the field.

 The data were taken from satellite imagery provided by NASA Earth Observations \cite{neo}.
-The two regions are the whole of Australia (Fig. \ref{fig:aus_data_maps}) and a patch of land between New South Wales and Queensland, Australia (Fig. \ref{fig:nsw_data_maps}).
+The two regions are the whole of Australia (Fig. \ref{fig:aus_data_maps}) and a 1000x1000 km patch of land between New South Wales and Queensland, Australia (Fig. \ref{fig:nsw_data_maps}).
 The \ac{QOI} was chosen to be vegetation and \(25\) dispersed samples were extracted from each of the other quantities for prior data.
 The algorithm was set to characterize vegetation across the map during a run of \(30\) samples.

-For the full Australia dataset, an uncertain period of about \(5\) samples was followed by consistent hypothesis evaluations for the rest of the run.
-Elevation was found to be highly negatively correlated, ground temperature partially negatively correlated, and rainfall highly positively correlated (Fig. \ref{fig:aus_correlations}).
-Using these good hypotheses improved the prediction accuracy after \(3\) samples by \(50 \%\) and maintained this throughout the rest of the run (Fig. \ref{fig:aus_errors}).
+After only \(2\) samples on the full Australia dataset, positive and negative correlations were identified and maintained for the rest of the run.
+Elevation and ground temperature were found to be highly negatively correlated and rainfall highly positively correlated (Fig. \ref{fig:aus_correlations}).
+Using these good hypotheses improved the prediction accuracy throughout almost the entire run, including up to \(75 \%\) better in the beginning (Fig. \ref{fig:aus_errors}).